Table of Contents

 While these were terrible circumstances, I do believe it made my parents more open to talking about the estate planning process.
 They did not want their children to go through what they'd experienced.

+They didn't want to leave us with a financial burden upon their passing.
 But that doesn't mean it was an easy conversation — or that they were ready to take action right away.
 That's where I had to step in.
 While my parents were open to the process of estate planning, I still had to take some initiative as their child.
 Otherwise, they may have procrastinated.

 Estate planning is a tough topic.
 I had to be emotionally stable, and take steps to help make things easier for them.